Transform Tools

 After you have rotated an image, there will be unpleasant triangular holes at the corners.
 One way to fix them is to crop the image with Transform ‣ Crop Image Editor menu.

 A more elegant way to crop the rotated image is to use the Auto-Crop function.
-Choose anyone of the following options from the combo-box to your preference:
+Choose any one of the following options from the combo-box based on your preference:

 • Widest area: This option crops the rotated image to the widest possible (width) rectangular section.

-• Largest area: This options crops the rotated image to the biggest surface.
+• Largest area: This option crops the rotated image to the biggest surface.

 Hold the mouse over the combo-box and scroll with the wheel between the two possibilities.